PynPoint/PynPoint/docs/near.rst

 And then execute it as::

    $ ./near_files.sh

+You can also start by downloading only a few files by running a subset of the bash script lines (useful for validating the pipeline installation because analyzing the full data set takes hours).

 Now that we have the data, we can start the data reduction with PynPoint!